Should You Ever Buy a Graphics Card From eBay?

 You should strive for the most appropriate memory capacity

-Ultimately, the amount of memory required for a graphics card is primarily determined by the resolution you choose to use.
+Ultimately, the amount of memory required for a graphics card is primarily determined by your chosen resolution.

 How to find reliable eBay sellers for a graphics card